ngareleo/ky-sql/spec.md

 # ky-sql spec

 We want to build a minimal database app.
-To make things as simple and yet functional as possible we will take inspiration from sqlite.
+To make things as simple and yet functional as possible we will take inspiration from `sqlite`.
 The database will be file-based.
 We will also build a simple cli application that can execute basic sql statements.

 ## Usage